kenzasam/hybridmicrofluidics/install_guide.md

 ## 2. User Install Guide

 ### How to set up
-1. Download the[ArduBridge](https://bitbucket.org/shihmicrolab/gsof_ardubridge/src/master/) software package and unzip.
+1. Download the [ArduBridge](https://bitbucket.org/shihmicrolab/gsof_ardubridge/src/master/) software package and unzip.
 2. Make sure your system is set up correctly for the software.
 [See system setup](### System setup)
 3. Open the GSOF folder > ArduBridge, and locate setup.py
 4. Run setup.py using IDLE.
-This will install all dependencies.
+This will install all dependencies in your Python installation folder.
 5. Plug in your Arduino
-6. Open GSOF> ArduFW_V11 and double-click the xloader.
+6. Open GSOF > ArduFW_V11 and double-click the Xloader.
 7. Enter the COM port, baud rate and arduino version, and press upload.
+This will program your Arduino to be able to communiate between your Python code and hardware.
 8. You're now ready to roll!

 ### System setup
-1. Install Python 2.7.
-Our software has been tested on Python 2.7, so we recommend this.
+1. Install [Python 2.7.](https://www.python.org/downloads/) Our software has been tested on Python 2.7, so we recommend this.
 Python 3 versions will be up soon.
 2. There are several extra packages required for you to be able to use the Chipviewer, GUI, or even ArduBridge.
-We recommend installation of Pip (a package manager).
+   We recommend installation of [Pip](https://pypi.org/project/pip/) (a package manager).
 If you already have Pip (included in Py>2.7 and Py3), skip this step.
    [Tutorial](https://pip.pypa.io/en/stable/installing/).
 Also, add pip to your env vars if needed. (python/scripts)
-3. You can check which version of pip is installed like this: `pip -V` <br>
+3. You can check which version of pip is installed like this: `pip -V`
    You can update pip like this: `pip install --upgrade pip`
-4. For the Hybrid Microfluidics add on package, install following packages: pyserial, wxpython, tkinter, pyperclip, numpy <br>
+4. For the Hybrid Microfluidics add on package, install following packages: pyserial, wxpython, tkinter, pyperclip, numpy, enum34
-for nemesys stuff on python 2.7: enum34 <br>
-use the folowing command: `pip install ...` <br>
+   use the folowing command: `pip install ...`
-You can find their respective install commands on the pip website. <br>
+   You can find their respective install commands on the pip website.
-5. OPTIONAL: Consider using a virtual environment, if you know you might want to use different versions of Python next to each other, or different packages. f.e. for one project you need python 3 with several packages, but for another project you need python 2.7 with other packages....
+5. OPTIONAL: Consider using a virtual environment, if you know you might want to use different versions of Python next to each other, or different packages.
+   f.e. for one project you need python 3 with several packages, but for another project you need python 2.7 with other packages....
    With a virtual environment, you can install python packages in a specific project folder.